laurenlolak/-Marketing-Manager-Consultant-Work/README.md

 # Marketing-Manager-Consultant-Work

+# Real Eyes Optometry - Optometrist

+<b>SEO Copy Writing</b>

+Created original content to appeal to the Real Eyes Optometry audience.
+Writing about their business in a way that promotes their interests to their customers.
+Copy is specifically designed to compliment the structure of the website and take into account vital search engine optimization (SEO) practices.

+<b><a href="https://www.realeyesoptometry.com/lenses-glasses-pros-cons/">Product Web Page: Radio Frequency Treatment for Dry Eye and Anti-Aging</a></b> Radio Frequency for Dry Eye and Anti-Aging treatment all in one.
+With No Surgery.
+No Needles.
+No Downtime.

+<b><a href="https://www.realeyesoptometry.com/contact-lens-fitting-ultimate-guide/">Contact Lens Fitting vs. Eye Exam (2022 Ultimate Guide)</a></b> Contact lenses are not one-size-fits-all.
+A contact lens fitting is vital to ensure that the lenses fit properly and don't negatively impact your eyes or vision.

+<b><a href="https://www.realeyesoptometry.com/radio-frequency-treatments/">Radio Frequency Treatment Ultimate Guide (7 Optometrist Verified Facts)</a></b> Read the ultimate guide to radio frequency treatments, including 7 important optometrist verified facts and what it means for you.

+<b><a href="https://www.realeyesoptometry.com/christmas-gifts-ideas-2021/">Christmas Gifts Ideas for Every Type of Person 2021</a></b> Christmas gifts ideas for everyone on your list  — from the person who has everything, adventure lovers, foodies, to workaholics.
+Check out our curated list.

+<b><a href="https://www.realeyesoptometry.com/red-eyes-blurred-vision/">Red Eyes & Blurred Vision: Ultimate Guide (6 Best Treatments)</a></b> Do you experience red eyes, blurred vision or watery eyes when reading or watching TV?
+If so, dry eyes may be the culprit.

+<b><a href="https://www.realeyesoptometry.com/digital-eye-strain/">Digital Eye Strain 2021 (8 Best Optometrist Tips)</a></b> Understand what Digital Eye Strain is and what to do about it.

+<b><a href="https://www.realeyesoptometry.com/picking-glasses/">Picking Glasses for Your Face Shape (4 Best Tips)</a></b> Picking glasses for your face shape can be simple.
+Let us help you figure out what to consider when making your decision.

+<b><a href="https://www.realeyesoptometry.com/conjunctivitis-pinkeye-treatments/">Conjunctivitis Causes & Symptoms — Optometrist Verified (4 At-Home Pink Eye Treatments)</a></b> Check out conjunctivitis (pink eye) causes, symptoms, what it means for you, and optometrist verified at-home treatments.

+<b><a href="https://www.realeyesoptometry.com/complete-guide-to-astigmatism/">Complete Guide to Astigmatism (5 FAQs & How to Fix it)</a></b> Many of us haven't seen much of the outside world during the pandemic; however, if you suffer from astigmatism, this is an ongoing issue.

+<b><a href="https://www.realeyesoptometry.com/best-pediatric-optometrist-kids-eye-doctor/">6 Tips for Choosing the Best Pediatric Optometrist (Kids Eye Doctor)</a></b> Choosing a new pediatric optometrist is a personal choice that needs to work long-term for you and your family.
+Learn how to choose for your needs.

+<b><a href="https://www.realeyesoptometry.com/protect-your-eyes-in-summer/">11 Best Ways to Protect Your Eyes This Summer (Optometrist Tips)</a></b> Without proper protection, your eyes can in fact get sunburned.
+If you are summer camping, or participating in outdoor sports this summer, here are some simple tips so you can maintain good vision for many summers to come!

+<b><a href="https://www.realeyesoptometry.com/uv-affect-on-eyes-and-skin/">Dry Eyes Do’s & Don’ts (and the 3 Best Treatment Options)</a></b> Tears are needed to nourish the eyes.
+Without proper moisture, dry eyes can lead to impaired vision.
+Learn easy do's and don'ts, along with treatment options.

+<b><a href="https://www.realeyesoptometry.com/dry-eyes-dos-donts-treatment-options/">UV Affect On Your Eyes & Skin (5 Helpful Overexposure Tips)</a></b> Without UV protection, your eyes can get sunburned the same way skin can.
+Learn how to protect your eyes, and what happens if your eyes are damaged.

+<b><a href="https://www.realeyesoptometry.com/lenses-glasses-pros-cons/">Contact Lenses vs. Glasses (5 Professional Pros & Cons)</a></b> Contact Lenses vs. Glasses?
+The choice is personal and the best option for you is tied to your lifestyle.
+Read our top 5 professional pros and cons for each.

+<b><a href="https://www.realeyesoptometry.com/optometrist-eye-exam-save-your-life/">Best Reasons to See Your Optometrist (An Eye Exam Could Help Save Your Life)</a></b> May is Vision Health Month, an opportunity to raise awareness about the importance of eye health, the role optometrists play, and what can be done to help prevent vision loss.

+<b><a href="https://www.realeyesoptometry.com/allergy-triggers-7-best-relief/">Allergy Triggers & its Symptoms (7 Best Paths to Relief)</a></b> It's allergy symptom again, with lots of us suffering from symptoms ranging from mild to severe reactions.
+Learn what triggers to stay away from, and the best paths to allergy relief.

+<b><a href="https://www.realeyesoptometry.com/womens-health-vision-loss/">Womens Health & Vision Loss (Shocking Facts & 6 Easy Ways to Help Save Your Eyes)</a></b> April is all about Womens Health.
+Learn the facts, if you are at risk, and what to do about it.

+<b><a href="https://www.realeyesoptometry.com/9-dry-eye-symptoms-wrinkle-treatment/">9 Dry Eye Symptoms and a Wrinkle Reducing Treatment</a></b> Radiofrequency treatment is a nonsurgical method of improving dry eyes and tightening your skin by fighting the signs of aging.

 # The Empty Chest - Small B2C Events Company

 This Halloween Campaign was created for a Small B2C Events company, hosting a unique haunted house adventure occurring October 30th, 31st and November 1st 2020.
 The customer ask was;